peteroupc/CBOR/docs/PeterO.Cbor.CBORDataUtilities.md

         bool positiveOnly,
         bool preserveNegativeZero);

-Parses a number whose format follows the JSON specification (RFC 8259). oughly speaking, a valid number consists of an optional minus sign, one r more basic digits (starting with 1 to 9 unless the only digit is 0), an ptional decimal point (".", full stop) with one or more basic digits, and n optional letter E or e with an optional plus or minus sign and one or ore basic digits (the exponent).
+Parses a number whose format follows the JSON specification (RFC 8259).
+Roughly speaking, a valid number consists of an optional minus sign, one or more basic digits (starting with 1 to 9 unless the only digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).

 <b>Parameters:</b>

  * <i>str</i>: A string to parse.
-The string is not allowed to contain white space haracters, including spaces.
+The string is not allowed to contain white space characters, including spaces.

  * <i>integersOnly</i>: If true, no decimal points or exponents are allowed in the string.

- * <i>positiveOnly</i>: If true, only positive numbers are allowed (the leading minus is isallowed).
+ * <i>positiveOnly</i>: If true, only positive numbers are allowed (the leading minus is disallowed).

- * <i>preserveNegativeZero</i>: If true, returns positive zero if the number is a zero that starts with a inus sign (such as "-0" or "-0.0").
-Otherwise, returns negative zero in his case.
+ * <i>preserveNegativeZero</i>: If true, returns positive zero if the number is a zero that starts with a minus sign (such as "-0" or "-0.0").
+Otherwise, returns negative zero in this case.

 <b>Return Value:</b>

 A CBOR object that represents the parsed number.
-Returns null if the arsing fails, including if the string is null or empty.
+Returns null if the parsing fails, including if the string is null or empty.